wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 Once the build has completed you might have to give the Linode DNS system a few minutes to refresh with the IP address that has been added for this build.

+**Note 5:**

+If you are using the Linode DNS system which you are by default then you will might need to clear your broswer's DNS cache between deployments for the website to display.
+In Chrome you can do this by going to **chrome:/.net-internals/#dns**

 --------------------------

 ### Demo 1 (Sample Community Builder Joomla application)